pallavieee/MS-Engage/README.md

 # Major Learnings
 1. **Perseverance and debugging skills**: Having faced numerous bugs that seemed *impossible* to solve at first to actually overcoming them felt like victory.
 It improved my problem solving skills and faith in hardwork.
-2. **New Technologies**: The project was a fun introduction to webRTC, sockets and databases for me and I thoroughly enjoyed learning the new technologies.
+2. **New Technologies**: The project was a fun introduction to flask, content based recommendation and databases for me and I thoroughly enjoyed learning the new technologies.
 With the help of my friends and mentors as well as self study I was able to grow my knowledge.
 3. **Growth mindset**: The sessions as well as the project taught me that our skills can be improved and having a growth mindset helps one and their organization in the long run.